daibi/NFT-Breedable-Demo/README.md

 ### 3.4 NFT  breeding: combine parents' gene series

-As for the breeding process, we need to consider two parts of gene combination, the color and the "Eight Trigrams sign"; and the beautiful part: mutation.
+As for the breeding process, we need to consider two parts of gene combination, the color and the "Eight Trigrams sign"; and the most beautiful part: mutation.

-During NFT breeding, we will use each hex digit of generated random number to act as a flag that if mutation happen in this part.
+During NFT breeding, we will employ each hex digit of generated random number to act as a flag that if mutation happen in this part.
 Below is the digit position that decides if certain mutation happens:

 Say if we have received a random number from Chainlink, we employ the following digit to determine the mutation phenomena: